kaiosoft/kaioACL/README.md

 # kaioACL
 Kaio ACL developed from framework Code Igniter 2.13.
 Created with the aim to facilitate and cut the time of making the application.
+Built for developers who need a simple tools

 # Features
 * User management